Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 In addition,  application-specific data can be added by defining new attribute classes; naturally, this changes the standard file format.
 The only functions that have to be implemented are:
     * Copying the  attribute
-    * Converting  it from and to its persistent homologue (persistence is briefly presented in the paragraph @ref occt_ocaf_9a_3 "Persistent Data Storage")
+    * Converting  it from and persistent data storage

 @subsection occt_ocaf_1_3  Reference-key model